milk-ui/generator-milk/README.md

 npm start
 ```

-The goal of this project is not to recreate a mobile component library.But by building component development tools and the development of some components to understand the components of the development process in all aspects.
+The goal of this project is not to recreate a mobile component library.
+But by building component development tools and the development of some components to understand the components of the development process in all aspects.

-Now the functions have been achieved (see [here](https://github.com/milk-ui/milk-dev)):
+Now the functions have been achieved (would [here](https://github.com/milk-ui/milk-dev)):

 1. initialize the component template.
 2. support development environment debugging.